shopware/docs/guides/integrations-api/general-concepts/partial-data-loading.md

 ## Limitations

 The current limitation of the `partial data loading` is that it only works on the Entity level.
 Any custom responses like a product detail page or CMS in the Store API can't be used with this feature, as the Store API needs the whole entity to generate the response.
-If you need a small response, we recommend to use the [includes](./search-criteria.md#includes-apialias) feature of the Search API.
+If you need a small response, we recommend using the [includes](./search-criteria.md#includes-apialias) feature of the Search API.